BOX (NYSE:BOX) Updates FY 2022 Earnings Guidance

+BOX (NYSE:BOX) last posted its quarterly earnings results on Tuesday, August 24th.
+The software maker reported $0.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.19 by $0.02.
+The firm had revenue of $214.50 million for the quarter, compared to analyst estimates of $213.01 million.
+BOX had a negative return on equity of 48.70% and a negative net margin of 4.13%.
+The business’s quarterly revenue was up 11.5% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.18 EPS.
+On average, research analysts expect that BOX will post -0.29 earnings per share for the current fiscal year.

-In related news, Director Kimberly Hammonds sold 14,889 shares of the stock in a transaction that occurred on Tuesday, August 31st.
+In other BOX news, Director Kimberly Hammonds sold 14,889 shares of the business’s stock in a transaction dated Tuesday, August 31st.
 The stock was sold at an average price of $25.77, for a total transaction of $383,689.53.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction on Tuesday, August 10th.
-The shares were sold at an average price of $25.16, for a total value of $377,400.00.
-Following the completion of the transaction, the chief financial officer now owns 1,197,900 shares in the company, valued at $30,139,164.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Dylan C. Smith sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, August 10th.
+The stock was sold at an average price of $25.16, for a total transaction of $377,400.00.
+Following the transaction, the chief financial officer now owns 1,197,900 shares of the company’s stock, valued at $30,139,164.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 59,889 shares of company stock worth $1,490,090.
-6.20% of the stock is owned by corporate insiders.
+Insiders have sold a total of 59,889 shares of company stock worth $1,490,090 in the last quarter.
+6.20% of the stock is currently owned by company insiders.

 BOX Company Profile